jepio/azure_keyvault_pkcs11/README.md

 ## Kernel Module Signing

-An example for kernel module signing [can be found here](kernel_signing.md).
+An example of kernel module signing [can be found here](kernel_mod_signing.md).

 ## GPG Signing

-An example for GPG signing [can be found here](gpg_signing.md).
+An example of GPG signing [can be found here](gpg_signing.md).

 ## pesign

-pesign is used by most Linux distributions to sign PE binaries for secure boot
+pesign is used by most Linux distributions to sign PE binaries for Secure Boot.

-It uses the NSS libraries which relies on a "certdb" database with the certificates, and the configuration of the PKCS11 modules.
+It uses the NSS libraries, which rely on a "certdb" database with the certificates, and the configuration of the PKCS11 modules.
 In this example, we'll create a custom certdb for signing, and add our module to it:

 ```
 mkdir my-cert-db
 certutil -N --empty-password -d my-cert-db
-modutil -dbdir my-cert-db -add kms -libfile /usr/lib/x86_64-linux-gnu/pkcs11/aws_kms_pkcs11.so
+modutil -dbdir my-cert-db -add kms -libfile $(pkg-config p11-kit-1 --variable p11_module_path)/azure-keyvault-pkcs11.so
 ```

 You can check that the key and certificate are there: